Vanshikapandey30/HacktoberFest2021/README.md

 ![](https://hacktoberfest.digitalocean.com/_nuxt/img/logo-hacktoberfest-full.f42e3b1.svg)

 What I can contribute?
-A list of awesome beginner-friendly animations.
+-A list of awesome beginner-friendly animations.
-Creative & simple landing pages.
+-Creative & simple landing pages.
-DSA codes in any language.
+-DSA codes in any language.

 Create a seprate directory for each contribution.
 ## Contribution Instructions
 The simple contribution instructions are: